JHenzi/robot-diary/README.md

 - Vary dramatically in style, tone, and focus
 - Feel like they're written by an entity with memory and awareness
 - Demonstrate "world knowledge" beyond just visual description
+- **With GPT-OSS-120b**: Exhibit richer narrative depth, more sophisticated robotic voice, and more nuanced reflections

 ## Tech Stack